 Thank you for your interest in the Hospice and Palliative Medicine Fellowship at Stony Brook Southampton Hospital.
 We are excited to bring unique learning experience to the Eastern End of Long Island.
 This Fellowship is based at Stony Brook Southampton Hospital, a community hospital situated in beautiful Southampton, NY.
 This program offers educational opportunities at various facilities, including our flagship hospital, Stony Brook University Hospital that will enhance the fellows overall training experience.
-We are an AOA accredited Fellowship currently pursuing ACGME accreditation.
+As of July 2018 we are an ACGME initial accredited program.

 Our goal is to mentor physicians to become clinical experts in hospice and palliative medicine and develop the skills necessary to become effective and caring palliative care providers.
 The experiences are broad-based and designed to instill our fellows with clinical and leadership skills that they can use in their careers to provide optimal hospice and palliative care in their communities.
 Our overall educational goals are:

 1. To train physicians to provide high quality, evidence-based palliative, hospice and end-of-life care across a variety of settings

 2. To teach fellows to provide medical leadership while functioning as a collaborative interdisciplinary team member

 3. To promote the highest standards of professionalism.

 4. To teach fellows to critically appraise literature and perform other scholarly activities (including research and quality improvement) in order to expand knowledge related to hospice and palliative medicine

 5. To train fellows to be effective educators of other professionals and to the community regarding the field of hospice and palliative medicine

 6. To help fellows learn to be patient advocates at local, state and national levels

 I hope you find the information provided on this web site helpful as you explore the tremendous opportunities afforded by this fellowship.